 Should You Take an Excursion or Explore Cozumel Mexico on Your Own?

+I have been to Cozumel several times now, including once on Carnival Dream and on Norwegian Escape.
 If you’re wondering whether or not it’s safe to see Cozumel on your own, I would say it’s one of the best places to do so.
 There are many hotels and resorts in Cozumel, so Cozumel citizens are used to tourists and like them a lot.
 Of course, you should always be cautious and aware of your surroundings, but Cozumel is one of the safer places in Central America.
 Now, if you’re in Cozumel and want to go off the beaten path, you won’t find much public transportation to do so.
 When we got off at the Norwegian Escape at Cozumel, we really didn’t have a plan and wanted to see what’s out there.
 We expected to get off near San Miguel, but instead, we were a few miles from the city center.
 So, we rented a moped in Mexico!

 Renting a Moped in Cozumel Sounds a Little Adventurous, Doesn’t it?

 I felt adventurous.
 Renting a moped in a different country can feel quite scary.
 But, the main road around the island is mostly one-way and it is a beautiful drive.
 If you know how to drive a motorcycle, this is the best way to explore the island.

 - Don’t rent a moped in the cruise terminal.
 A price at the terminal is $80, and as soon as you step out, price drops to $35.
 And yes, it was $40 at first, but the person at the office dropped it to $35 without us even asking.

 - Don’t forget about the travel insurance.
 The right dealer will offer you travel insurance, it’s not much and you should definitely take it.
 Be adventurous, but cautious – my motto for this trip!